 Transitions from Floor to Floor

-How will the height of your new flooring affects the existing moldings including door jambs and transitions into other rooms.
+How will the height of your new flooring affect the existing moldings including door jambs and transitions into other rooms?

 Your contractor can review options on the best way to address these issues.